-That’s only about 2 percent of assets traded throughout the planet.
-But it’s a 2 percent that’s presently available for investment purposes.
+That’s only about two percent of assets traded throughout the planet.
+But it’s a two percent that’s presently available for investment purposes.

 No wonder capital-starved Western financiers are presently beating down the doors of these funds, seeking to prove to their government-appointed directors and managers why their business is worth the funds’ attention – and dollars.

 The Economist reported last month that sovereign wealth funds from Kuwait, South Korea, and Singapore underwrote most of a $21 billion investment in Merrill Lynch and Citigroup, two banks that lost billions in America’s credit crisis.

 Over the past year, Middle East-based sovereign wealth funds have acquired significant holdings in the Nordic stock exchange operator OMX.
 The Swiss bank giant, UBS, benefited from a $9.72 billion investment from Singapore’s GIC.
 Likewise, the China Investment Corporation invested $3 billion in the well-known private equity firm, Blackstone Group.